Jusblazm/pz-archive/README.md

 # Jusblazm's Bandits Archive
-All my mods on Steam: [Jusblazm's Project Zomboid Workshop](https://steamcommunity.com/id/jusblazm/myworkshopfiles/?appid=108600) if you liked a specific set of bandits, you can find them here and add them locally.
+All my mods on Steam: [Jusblazm's Project Zomboid Workshop](https://steamcommunity.com/id/jusblazm/myworkshopfiles/?appid=108600)\
+If you liked a specific set of bandits, you can find them here and add them locally.

 Each directory is dedicated to a specific mod\
 Inside each directory will be another labeled after a mod version\